iturdikulov/notes/my_learning_path.md

 [[computer_programming#Learning path|Programming]] applied learning materials, related outline notes (like frontend/backend) and some management stuff.

-[[computer_science#Computer science learning path|Computer science]] help me to understand my profession (software engineer) better and break my barriers in software development.
+[[computer_science#Learning path|Computer science]] help me to understand my profession (software engineer) better and break my barriers in software development.

-[[computer_graphics#Computer graphics learning path|Computer graphics]] impress me, and I want to learn more about it.
+[[computer_graphics#Learning path|Computer graphics]] impress me, and I want to learn more about it.
 It's a great way to express my thoughts in easy to understand form.

 [[my_awesome_software_list|My awesome software list]] is subset of endlessly large software list, which I use for my work and personal life.
 In fact this is sort of my tools list.